NicholasEM/CustomizableMap/README.md

 3) Copy the information variables for each parameter you are using - in this example the variables are underlined.

 IMPORTANT NOTES:
 You must use ALL THREE of these from the collection for the map to display anything - for example mixing up articleID and siteID WILL cause an error.
+Additionally, leaving out one or more of these three parameters will in the best-case scenario display the wrong collection.
+However it is more likely that it will just cause an error.

 Only copy the parts of the line that are TO THE RIGHT of the '=' sign.